Human knot

 A human knot is a common icebreaker game or team building activity for new people to learn to work together in physical proximity.

 The knot is a disentanglement puzzle in which a group of people in a circle each hold hands with two people who are not next to them, and the goal is to disentangle the limbs to get the group into a circle, without letting go of grasped hands.
 Instead, group members should step over or under arms to try to untangle the knot.
-Not all human knots are solvable (see unknotting problem) and can remain knots or may end up as two or more circles.
+Not all human knots are solvable, as can be shown in knot theory (see unknotting problem), and can remain knots or may end up as two or more circles.